Module 3 - Equities & Currencies

 - The justification for pricing by Monte Carlo simulation

-- Grids and discretization of derivatives
+- Grids and discretization of necessary partial derivatives of an option price

 - The explicit finite-difference method